Protecting Plumbing

 Garages, basements, and crawl spaces are notorious for having colder temperatures and uninsulated spots where pipes can freeze.
 Pipe insulation and pipe sleeves are easy ways to protect your pipes.

-Schedule a furnace inspection every year if your furnace is 10+ years old, and every 2 years if your furnace is newer.
+(Every year if your furnace is 10+ years old, and every 2 years if your furnace is newer.)
 Most often, furnaces stop working after the extra stress of extremely cold temperatures.
 In most situations, furnace issues can be spotted before the furnace gives out.

 A clean furnace improves airflow.
 A dirty furnace has to work harder and adds more stress to the motor and blower.
 Dust is an enemy to electronics and can play havoc on the motherboard inside your furnace.